Reiryoku-Technologies/Mida-Documentation/src/documentation/ticks-candlesticks/market-watcher.md

 ```

 ## unwatch()
 Removes all watch directives from a symbol.
-If the intention is to remove specific directives, it's recommended to
-override the watch directives with `watch()`.

 - **Interface**
 ```typescript